 - Installing pullout shelves in the lower cabinets or pull-down shelves in the upper ones for easier access

 - Replacing the range with a cooktop and wall oven, which is much easier to navigate

 A kitchen remodel does more than increase the value of your home.
 According to the 2019 Remodeling Impact Report conducted by the National Association of REALTORS® Research Group, a complete kitchen renovation brings a Joy Score of 10, the highest value given in the study.
 Now that you know the time is right for your kitchen remodel, contact the design-build remodeling team at Blackline Renovations in Dallas.
 They know the signs that indicate the perfect time to remodel a kitchen.
 Browse their portfolio and then call to schedule a consultation.
-They’re ready to offer friendly and expert advice either virtually or in person.
+They’re ready to offer friendly and expert advice.